Transitioning From Offline To Online – Analog To Digital

 Data, then, must be thought of as the entire process of collecting, linking, cleaning, enriching, and augmenting internal information (potentially with additional external data sources), both offline and online.

 One of the best ways to organize and access data is to digitize everything.
 After all, it is impossible to improve what you cannot measure.
 Taking offline interactions and information and bringing them online offers a distinct quantitative advantage.
 Digitizing customer and beneficiary interactions provides a wealth of information for marketing, sales, and program development.
 At the same time, digitizing internal processes generates data that can be used to optimize operations and improve productivity.
+Furthermore, hard data can be used to help reliably quantify the effectiveness of a program and organization.

 Types of Data